 I am a family law attorney.
-For the last 15+ years, my practice has been dedicated exclusively to family law cases.
+Since 1994, my practice has been dedicated exclusively to family law cases.
 And, when it comes to helping, guiding and advising you in your family’s legal issues, I will bring the full force of that experience to your matter.
 I’ve successfully represented both husbands and wives, mothers and fathers in all areas of domestic law negotiation and litigation.

 While the term “family law” encompasses a wide range of issues, the vast majority of them center around two main areas: dissolution of marriage (divorce) and child custody.
 In my legal career I’ve handled literally hundreds of cases covering all types of family law matters, from the basics to post-judgement issues, non-marital law related conflicts and parenting plan arrangements to the modification of existing orders, and more.

 Whatever your family law matter is, I’m certain that by working together, we can find a successful resolution.

 Divorce can be a difficult and emotional time.
 The challenges you face are often more difficult than any other you could encounter.
 Parents worry about losing custody of their children and divorcing spouses worry about losing the family home, uncertain financial futures and losing their own personal possessions.

 While a divorce decree represents the final step in a divorce, the decree can be altered in certain circumstances, especially as to child support or child custody.
 These circumstances include a new job or a move by one parent to another state.

 California has taken a national leadership role in recognizing domestic partnerships and same-sex relationships.
 Under the law, couples who register their relationship as a domestic partnership are afforded most of the same legal rights and benefits that are available to married couples.
 This includes same-sex relationships involving adopted children.

 The modern family has been re-designed such that men are frequently the homemaker in the family.
 If not, then men have the traditional role of being the breadwinner while the women are the homemakers often responsible for primarily caring for the children.